Coco Gauff: 2018–19: Wimbledon fourth round, WTA 250 title

-Gauff played in one US Open Series tournament at the Washington Open, where she qualified for the main draw but lost in the first round.
-She entered the doubles event with McNally and defeated Fanny Stollár and Maria Sanchez in the final for their first career WTA title in their first joint WTA.
-At the US Open, Gauff wild-carded into the singles and doubles main draws.
-She continued her success in major singles with two three-set wins over Anastasia Potapova and Tímea Babos, both on Louis Armstrong.
-She was defeated in the third round by world No. 1 and defending champion, Naomi Osaka.
+Entering the Washington Open after qualifying, Gauff lost in the first round to Zarina Diyas.
+In doubles, however, she and Caty McNally won their first career WTA doubles title, defeating Maria Sanchez and Fanny Stollár in the final.
+Gauff received wildcards into singles and doubles main draw at the US Open.
+She defeated qualifier Anastasia Potapova and Tímea Babos, both in three sets on Louis Armstrong, but lost in the third round to world No. 1 and defending champion Naomi Osaka.
+Osaka graciously allowed Gauff an on-court interview after the match, usually only afforded to the winner.
 In doubles, Gauff and McNally won two matches, including an upset over ninth seeds Nicole Melichar and Květa Peschke.
-They lost in the third round to eventual runners-up Ashleigh Barty and Victoria Azarenka.
-Although Gauff lost in qualifying at the Linz Open, she entered the main draw as a lucky loser and won the title, notably upsetting top seed Kiki Bertens in the quarterfinals for her first top-10 victory.
-She defeated Jeļena Ostapenko in the final to become the youngest WTA player, at old, to win a singles title since 2004.
-With this title as well as a semifinal in doubles with McNally, Gauff made her top-100 debuts in both the WTA singles and doubles rankings.
+They lost in the third round to eventual runners-up Victoria Azarenka and Ashleigh Barty.

+Although Gauff lost in qualifying at the Linz Open, she entered the main draw as a lucky loser.
+She upset No. 8 Kiki Bertens in the quarterfinals in straight sets for her first top-10 victory.
+She defeated Jeļena Ostapenko in the final in three sets.
+At 15 years and seven months old, Gauff became the youngest WTA player to win a singles title since Nicole Vaidišová in 2004.
+With this title, she made her top-75 debut in WTA singles rankings.
+With a semifinal appearance in doubles with McNally, she also made her top-100 debut in WTA doubles rankings.
 Gauff and McNally ended their year with a second WTA doubles title at the Luxembourg Open over Kaitlyn Christian and Alexa Guarachi.